dbochicchio/VeraAlexa/README.md

 **This is beta software!**

 If you find problem with the sh script, please refer to its author.
-Due to Vera's OS limited capabilities, only accounts with MFA disabled are supported at the moment.
+Due to Vera's OS limited capabilities, only accounts with MFA (Multi Factor Authentication) disabled are supported at the moment.
+MFA accounts are OK on openLuup.

 # Installation
-To install, simply upload the files in this directory (except readme) using Vera's feature (Go to *Apps*, then *Develop Apps*, then *Luup files* and select *Upload*) and then create a new device under Vera.
+To install, simply upload the files in the package using Vera's feature (Go to *Apps*, then *Develop Apps*, then *Luup files* and select *Upload*) and then create a new device under Vera.

 To create a new device, got to *Apps*, then *Develop Apps*, then *Create device*.